The high-redshift tail of stellar reionization in LCDM is beyond the reach of the low-$\ell$ CMB: Pop-III models that can leave detectable imprints on the CMB

 \subsection{Models with star formation efficiencies that increase with redshift}

 Here we try to understand how strongly we need to alter the scaling of the star formation efficiency with redshift (or, almost equivalently, the inverse of the clumping factor) in our fiducial models.
 Thus, we will only consider the fiducial ``\dfcolldt'' plus \citet{machacek01} LW model, and we include an ad hoc star formation efficiency boost factor of $(1+z)^n$, where $n$ is a free parameter that is tuned to yield significant $\Delta \chi^2$.
 We fix the star formation efficiency at $z=15$ to be $0.001$, which is an arbitrary choice but implemented to reduce the degrees of freedom.
-Perhaps a motivation for this ad hoc star formation efficiency boost could be that, at fixed mass, the gravitational potential well of halos being deeper at higher redshifts, although such a motivation would likely be insufficient for large values of $n$.
+Perhaps a motivation for this ad hoc star formation efficiency boost could be that, at fixed mass, the gravitational potential well of halos being deeper at higher redshifts, or Pop-III star formation is quenched by metal enrichment at lower $z$, although such a motivation would likely be insufficient for large values of $n$.